Seahawks win 4th straight, beat struggling Cardinals 31-21

 Seattle sacked Kyler Murray four times, including two by Uchenna Nwosu, and held the Cardinals to 262 total yards.

 Arizona scored a late touchdown to pull within 24-21, but Seattle immediately responded with a 51-yard gain on a pass from Smith to Noah Fant, who caught the short throw and rumbled down the right sideline.
-Four plays later, Walker ran for a 5-yard score.
+Four plays later, Walker ran for a 5-yard score to cap the 85-yard drive.

 The Cardinals lost the first of a three-game stretch against division opponents.
-Murray threw for 175 yards and two touchdowns.
+Murray threw for 175 yards and two touchdowns, but lost a crucial fumble in the second quarter.

-Collins gave the Cardinals some hope in the third quarter on his momentum-swinging pick-6.
+Collins gave the Cardinals some hope in the third quarter.
 Smith lofted a short pass to the right side that was intended for Walker, but Collins shed a block and jumped into the throw's path, snatching the ball out of the air and running to the end zone.

 But just like all season, the Cardinals were hurt by their own mistakes.
 They were called for 12 penalties and were plagued by dropped passes and botched snaps.